Sage-Bionetworks-Challenges/sample-model-templates/README.md

    docker login docker.synapse.org --username SYNAPSE_USERNAME
    ```

-   We highly recommend you use a Synapse Personal Access Token (PAT) when logging in.
+   Synapse now requires Multi-factor Authentication, so you must use a Synapse
-   Ensure that the PAT used has "Modify" permission enabled so that you can push images
+   Personal Access Token (PAT) at this step.
+Ensure the PAT you use has "Modify"
-   to your Synapse project(s).
+   permissions enabled so you can push images to your Synapse project(s).

    > [Learn more about Synapse PATs and how to generate one].